allamand/aws-cdk-eks-multi-region-workshop/content/50-deploy-to-2nd/200-deploy.en.md

 ## Update kubeconfig

 After the resource creation is completed, the ConfigCommand will be displayed as CloudFormation Output in the console.
-Copy the `aws eks ...` after the `=` in the output below and run it from the console.
+Copy the `aws eks update-kubeconfig ...` after the `=` in the output below and run it from the console.

 ```
 ClusterStack-us-west-2.demogoclusterConfigCommand6DB6D889 = aws eks update-kubeconfig --name demogo --region us-west-2 --role-arn <<YOUR_ROLE_ARN>>